skilesare/immortality/yudikowski-pirsig-and-alexander-walk-into-a-bar.md

 ## Pirsig vs. Taleb

 I think Pirsig and Taleb would get along swimmingly.
 Taleb's Antifragile is Pirsig's dynamic quality.
-In the same way that I think that Taleb cold lose some of his conservative nature from Alexander, I think Prisig would help as well.
+In the same way that I think that Taleb could lose some of his conservative nature from Alexander, I think Prisig would help as well.
 Pirsig's latch adds an element to Taleb's antifragile.
 This latch could lead to massive change very quickly by amplifying the effect.
 If we have huge upside via antifragility, and that upside occurs via a positive black swan and then this is amplified by another antifragile situation we can have rapidly moving advancement.
 In fact I'll argue that Pirsig's levels derive from exactly these kinds of amplifications.
 I'll refer to these amplified antifragile situations that latch as bootstraps.
 They move so far that they appear to follow completely different sets of rules that the system that they emerged from.

 The problem with these huge moves is that Taleb would dismiss them as fiddling with too much and opening us up to many more negative black swans.
 In a sense he's right, a comet colliding with earth would wipe out quite a bit of amplification, but would we want that amplification to not exist?